China's Baidu to raise $3.1 billion from Hong Kong listing: sources

 The people could not be named as the information has not yet been made public.

-Baidu had previously flagged in its listing documents that the shares would be priced at no more than HK$295 ($38.02) each for retail investors and represent 3.4% of its total shares.
+Demand for margin loans to buy into Baidu’s deal also remains strong.

+Online broker Futu recorded 90,000 subscriptions from investors to borrow HK$14.7 billion in margin loans, according to a spokesman.

 The price of HK$252 is a 2.7% discount to Baidu’s closing price of $266.78 in New York on Tuesday when its American Depository Shares rose 0.47%.
-Baidu’s New York shares are 23.37% higher so far this year.
+Baidu’s New York shares are 23.37% higher so far this year and gained 4.6% while the Hong Kong bookbuild was underway.

 One Baidu ADS is equivalent to eight of its Hong Kong shares, the listing documents showed.